Building Good Habits for a Successful Second SemesterJanuary 11, 2018

 So many reasons!
 In eighth grade, the difficulty and volume of material is less, and the stakes are lower than in high school.
 This makes it easier to master academic content and to learn and practice executive functioning skills.
 Each student is a unique learner, and it’s important to find best-fit strategies, which takes some trial and error.
 Better to go through that now than at the start of freshman year.

 Even more reason to buckle down now!
 Students who do well in middle school with little effort often have not learned how to manage their time or study effectively, and they flail when up against new challenges.
 You want that executive functioning “infrastructure” in place before it’s needed.
 That alone will ease the transition to high school.

-Determine what physical organization system will work best for your child.
+Determine what physical and digital organization systems will work best for your child.
 To do that, talk with your child about teacher expectations and their own preferences so that you can tailor a set-up that they’ll stick with.
-Our tip: use binders to keep everything in one place!
+Color coding can be really effective for both physical and digital folders!